Handling the Cornell potential within the Lagrange-mesh method in momentum space

 \section{Representation of the state in configuration space}

 The previous section closed with an illustration that the LMM in momentum space provides precise approximations for the momentum probability densities.
-However, in many applications, the position probability density is also required.
+However, the position probability density is required for some applications, notably within the field of hadronic physics \cite{buis07,meld08,tour25}.
 This suggests developing formulas to compute the Fourier transform of the LMM approximation,

 where the convention $\braket{\bm r|\bm p} = e^{i\bm{p}\cdot\bm{r}}/(2\pi)^{3/2}$ is used.
 Solving the angular dependence of the above integral results in

 where $r$, $\theta_r$ and $\phi_r$ refer to as the modulus, orbital angle and azimuthal angle of the relative position between the particles, respectively.
 The $j_l$ function is a spherical Bessel function~\cite{abra64}.
 The remaining integral can be evaluated approximately by using again a $N$-point Gauss-Laguerre quadrature,